hacksu/GitHub-SourceTree/README.md

  </head>
 ```
 <p>Save your HTML and see if the styles were applied!
-Make sure that in href="style.css", "style.css" is the exact same name as your css file.
+Make sure that in ```href="style.css"```, ```"style.css" ``` is the exact same name as your css file.
 Also make sure your css file is in the same folder as your .html file!

 In Sourcetree, go to “File Status” and we should grey box showing the changes made to the files.
 We should see whatever changes we made to index.html shown in there.
 If we want to commit those changes, select the file name, hit “stage selected.”
 It should move into the “staged files” box.
-This is taking place of the “git add *” command we did earlier.
+This is taking place of the ```git add *``` command we did earlier.

 We are ready to write our commit message.
 Do this in the bottom-most box (underneath your username).
-This is taking place of the git commit -m "message" command we did earlier.
+This is taking place of the ```git commit -m "message"``` command we did earlier.

 The “push” feature at the top should now have a blue oval with the number of files to commit.
 Select “master” branch under “Branches.”
 Notice that to the right, it shows the changes by denoting green for additions and red for anything removed/updated.
 Hit “push.”
-This is taking place of the git push command we did earlier.
+This is taking place of the ```git push``` command we did earlier.

 Verify that changes were pushed in GitHub.
-Then try opening index.html locally to see the new styling!
+Then try opening ```index.html``` locally to see the new styling! </p>

-Credit to Ben Holland for writing the GitHub portion of this lesson!
-Thanks, Ben! :D </p>
+<em>Credit to Ben Holland for writing the GitHub portion of this lesson!
+Thanks, Ben! :D </em>